jindrichmynarz/dissertation/parts/methods.md

 <!-- Portability -->

-The portability of the developed matchmaking methods is granted by the common data model, the Public Contracts Ontology [@sec:pco].
+The portability of the developed matchmaking methods is granted by the common data model underlain by the Public Contracts Ontology [@sec:pco].
-Matchmakers can run on any dataset described by PCO.
+Matchmakers can therefore run on any dataset described by the PCO.
-One of such datasets is the Czech public procurement dataset which we use as a use case in our work.
+One of such datasets is the Czech public procurement dataset which constitutes the use case for our work.

 <!-- Limitations -->